Radon-222: Decay properties

 Radon-222 is generated in the uranium series from the alpha decay of radium-226, which has a half-life of 1600 years.
-Radon-222 itself alpha decays to polonium-218 with a half-life of approximately 3.82 days, making it the most stable isotope of radon.
+Radon-222 itself alpha decays to polonium-218 with a half-life of 3.8215 days; it is the most stable isotope of radon.
 Its final decay product is stable lead-206.

-In theory, 222Rn is capable of double beta decay to 222Ra, and depending on the mass measurement, single beta decay to 222Fr may also be allowed.
+In theory, 222Rn is capable of double beta decay to 222Ra, and depending on the mass difference between the two, single beta decay to 222Fr may also be allowed.
 These decay modes have been searched for, yielding lower partial half-life limits of 8 years for both transitions.
-If the beta decay of 222Rn is possible, it is predicted to have a very low decay energy (24 ± 21 keV) and thus a half-life on the order of 105 years, also resulting in a very low branching probability relative to alpha decay.
+The latest edition of the Atomic Mass Evaluation gives a mass difference of (−6 ± 8) keV; thus the single beta decay is, probably, forbidden energetically.

 Occurrence and hazards

 All radon isotopes are hazardous owing to their radioactivity, gaseous nature, chemical inertness, and radioactivity of their decay products (progeny).
 Radon-222 is especially dangerous because its longer half-life allows it to permeate soil and rocks, where it is produced in trace quantities from decays of uranium-238, and concentrate in buildings and uranium mines.
-This contrasts with the other natural isotopes that decay far more quickly (half-lives less than 1 minute) and thus do not contribute significantly to radiation exposure.
-At higher concentrations, gaseous 222Rn may be inhaled and decay before exhalation, which leads to a buildup of its daughters 218Po and 214Po in the lungs, whose high-energy alpha and gamma radiation damages cells.
-Extended periods of exposure to 222Rn and its progeny ultimately induce lung cancer.
+This contrasts with the other natural isotopes that decay far more quickly (half-lives less than a minute) and thus do not contribute significantly to indoor radiation exposure.
+At higher concentrations, gaseous 222Rn may be inhaled and decay before exhalation, which leads to accumulation of its short-lived daughters (including alpha-emitters 218Po and 214Po) in the lungs, where they are in intimate contact with the lung cells irradiated; thus, extended periods of exposure to 222Rn and its progeny ultimately induce lung cancer.
 Alternatively, radon may enter the body through contaminated drinking water or through the decay of ingested radium – making radon diffusion one of the greatest dangers of radium.
 Thus, 222Rn is a carcinogen; in fact, it is the second leading cause of lung cancer in the United States after cigarette smoking, with over 20,000 deaths per year attributed to radon-induced lung cancer.